 Do You Need More Or Less Protein As You Age?

-In a word: more.
-In his article "How to Eat for Maximum Muscle at Any Age," researcher and world-class powerlifter Layne Norton, Ph.D., recommends aiming for these daily protein standards over the course of your life:
+More.
+In his article "How to Eat for Maximum Muscle at Any Age," researcher and world-class powerlifter Layne Norton, Ph.D., recommends aiming for these daily standards over the course of your life:

 - Under 18 years: 0.6-0.8 grams per pound of body weight